-Feedback in the workplace is an important tool to motivate, mould, and monitor employee performance.
+Feedback in the workplace is an important tool to motivate, mold, and monitor employee performance.
 It provides the business with an opportunity to improve the performance of all staff, and discover any barriers that need attention.

 Assessing employee performance and providing encouraging feedback can also improve retention rates amongst staff.
 When employees feel recognised, and that they are learning and developing professionally, they are more engaged in the workplace.